Oh, internet, you bright and shiny fantastic thing, you…

 Understand The Audience

 Want to know why I don’t read the comments when someone else reposts one of my articles?
 Because it wasn’t written for that audience.
 I’ll read the crap out of the comments written on my own page and posts, but that’s because everything I post has been curated just for you guys.
 I know there will be mostly positive comments, and if there are any negative ones, I know they will be respectful and have a point that can actually be discussed.
 I’m not guaranteed any of those courtesies on another person’s platform.
 Their audience hasn’t been interacting with me for the last 6 months.
 They don’t see me as a real human being with 6 pets and an obsession with dancing and jet-skis, they see me as a an author byline.
 And 99% of the time, their anger and contempt isn’t even directed at me, it’s directed at the person that shared something of mine in the first place.
+The fuel of online negativity is the anonymity that so often comes with it.
+I’m anonymous to that audience, not mine, so I don’t go wading through that crowd.

 No Content = No Attention